patrickbwarren/qgis3-survex-import/README.md

 ### Features

-* no dependencies, natively reads binary v8 format survex .3d files ;
+* no dependencies, natively reads binary v8 format survex .3d files;
-* import stations and legs with full metadata ;
+* import stations and legs with full metadata;
-* create passage walls, cross-sections, and polygons from LRUD data ;
+* create passage walls, cross-sections, and polygons from LRUD data;
-* all features have _z_ dimensions, and (mean) elevations to assist coloring ;
+* all features have _z_ dimensions, and (mean) elevations to assist coloring;
-* CRS can be set from PROJ.4 string embedded in .3d file ;
+* CRS can be set from PROJ.4 string embedded in .3d file;
-* save results into a GeoPackage (.gpkg) shapefile.
+* results can be saved immediately into a GeoPackage (.gpkg) shapefile.

 ### Installation

 To install the plugin:

-* clone or download this repository ;
+* clone or download this repository;
 * copy the `survex_import` directory to where the QGIS3 python3 plugins
-  should be installed (\*) ;
+  should be installed (\*);
 * run QGIS3 and enable the plugin by going to 'Plugins &rarr; Manage and Install Plugins...' (make sure the box next to 'Import .3d file' is checked, in the 'Installed' tab).

-When installed, a menu item 'Import .3d file' should appear on the 'Vector' drop-down menu in the main QGIS3 window, and (possibly) a .3d icon in a toolbar (if enabled).
+When installed, a menu item 'Import .3d file' should appear on the 'Vector' drop-down menu in the main QGIS3 window, and (if enabled) a .3d icon in a toolbar.

 (\*) under unix (linux) the copy command would be
 ```
 cp -R survex_import ~/.local/share/QGIS/QGIS3/profiles/default/python/plugins
 ```
-Alternatively if you have `pb_tool` you can run `pb_tool deply` in this directory.
+Alternatively if you have `pb_tool` you can run `pb_tool deploy` in this directory.

 ### Usage

 Selecting 'Import .3d file' (or clicking on the .3d icon) brings up a window for the user to select a .3d file with a number of options:

-* Import legs, with options to include splay, duplicate, and surface legs ;
+* Import legs, with options to include splay, duplicate, and surface legs;
-* Import stations, with the option to include surface stations (\*) ;
+* Import stations, with the option to include surface stations (\*);
 * Import passage data computed from LRUDs, with the option to use clino weights (see below):
-    - as polygons, with an option to include mean up / down data ;
+    - as polygons, with an option to include mean up / down data;
-    - as walls ;
+    - as walls;
-    - as cross sections ;
+    - as cross sections;
-    - as traverses, showing the centrelines used for above ;
+    - as traverses, showing the centrelines used for above;
-* Get CRS from .3d file, or inherit from QGIS3 project ;
+* Get CRS from .3d file, or inherit from QGIS3 project;
-* Keep features from previous import(s) ;
+* Keep features from previous import(s);
 * Select a GeoPackage (.gpkg) file to save results (optional).

 (\*) In rare cases a station may be flagged both surface and